 The unaudited pro forma condensed combined financial statements have been prepared using the historical consolidated financial statements of HGI, HHI and the statement of revenues and direct expenses for the Joint Venture.
 The HHI Acquisition is accounted for using the acquisition method of accounting.
-The Joint Venture has been accounted for using the equity method of accounting, pursuant to a gross proportionate presentation, as HGI has significant influence but does not control the Joint Venture.
+The Joint Venture has been accounted for using the equity method of accounting, pursuant to a gross proportionate presentation, as HGI has significant influence but does not control the Joint Venture for consolidation purposes under U.S. GAAP.
 Accordingly HGI will reflect 74.5% of the joint venture's assets, liabilities, revenues and expenses in its financial statements which is equal to its economic interest in the joint venture.